SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/queue-properties.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/20/2016
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: fbfbdcab-e0d2-4ed9-8f7f-e5fa2c87360d
-description: "Learn about queue properties to use in filters in Exchange 2016."
+description: "Summary: Learn about queue properties to use in filters in Exchange 2016."
 ---

 # Queue properties

-Learn about queue properties to use in filters in Exchange 2016.
+ **Summary**: Learn about queue properties to use in filters in Exchange 2016.

 Filtering queues by one or more queue properties in Exchange Server 2016 allows you to quickly find and take action on those queues.
 The following scenarios are examples of how you might use queue filtering to manage mail flow:

-- You receive a message from the System Center Operations Manager that indicates a queue length has exceeded the established threshold.
+- You receive a message from System Center Operations Manager that indicates a queue length has exceeded the established threshold.
 You want to investigate whether a server-wide mail flow problem exists.

     You create a filter to view all the queues on a server whose message count exceeds what you consider to be typical.
 If a mail flow problem is indicated, you can select all the queues in the results and suspend the queues while you continue to investigate.